spark-mv/cdn/install.md

 - Any video data links that redirect also respond to OPTIONS with CORS headers as detailed above.
 - The response headers must respond to OPTIONS with 200/204 status, and not with 302.

-# 4. Allow HolaCDN to download content
+# 4. Allow HolaCDN to collect statistics and download content

 HolaCDN’s servers need to download an initial copy of the video from your infrastructure to serve to future users.
 HolaCDN uses a 'pull' model.
 There is no need to proactively push content to HolaCDN.
+The same server will also be used for statistics gathering.

+To configure where to download a copy from:

+1. Open [your HolaCDN account] (http://www.holacdn.com/cp).
-To configure where to download a copy from, go to the configuration page on the [your HolaCDN account] (http://www.holacdn.com/cp).
-You will arrive to the default zone ('gen').
-In that zone, click "new source" and enter one or more video source(s).
+2. Go to the configuration page ('conf').
+3. You will arrive to the default zone ('gen').
+In this zone, click "Insert a new video source group" and enter one or more video source(s).
 For example, if your video URL looks like http://video.myserver.com/static/mp4/video.mp4, the video source is video.myserver.com.
 For HDS/HLS video, enter server (s) for manifests (M3U8/F4M) and for video chunks (TS or Frag).

-If your video servers use content protection algorithms, [check out the advanced settings] (https://github.com/hola/cdn/blob/master/Install.md#advanced-configuration-settings).
+* If your video servers use content protection algorithms, [check out the advanced settings] (https://github.com/hola/cdn/blob/master/Install.md#advanced-configuration-settings).

-To simplify testing, HolaCDN is configured with video source '*'.
+* To simplify testing, HolaCDN is configured with video source '*'.
 Make sure to change it to your real video source(s).

 Finished?
 You can now [test HolaCDN locally on your PC] (https://github.com/hola/cdn/blob/master/Install.md#5-enable-holacdn-on-your-machine-for-local-testing)

 # 5. Enable HolaCDN on your machine for local testing